bosioF/bosioF/README.md

 # 💫 About Me:
 <br>I'm a 15-year-old passionate about cybersecurity.
 I'm constantly working to expand my skills and knowledge in this field.
-I actively participate in CTFs challenges and engage with platforms like Hack The Box, TryHackMe, Pwnable, and training.olicyber to improve my practical skills.
+I actively participate in CTFs and engage with platforms like Hack The Box, TryHackMe, Pwnable, and training.olicyber to improve my practical skills.
 Always eager to learn, I’m committed to growing as a cybersecurity enthusiast and practitioner.
 <img src="https://raw.githubusercontent.com/FedeBosio279/ocbadge/main/card.svg"/>